AriFordsham/GHCWiki/trac-unicode.md

 # Unicode Support in Trac

 Trac stores all text using UTF-8 encoding, including text in tickets and wiki pages.
+Internal processing of text uses true Unicode representations.

 As such, it supports most (all?) commonly used character encodings.

+If your encoding is not UTF-8, you can use [mod_python](trac-mod-python) to handle it.
+For example, if your local encoding is gbk, you can set

+>
+> default_charset = gbk

+in trac.ini.

+You also must make sure that your [ database backend](http://trac.edgewall.org/intertrac/DatabaseBackend) stores its data in UTF-8; otherwise strange things will happen.

+To convert your database to UTF-8, the easiest way is to dump the database, convert the dump into UTF-8 and then import the converted dump back into the database.

+You can use [ iconv](http://www.gnu.org/software/libiconv/documentation/libiconv/iconv.1.html) to convert the dump.

 ## Examples

-Please keep sorted order when you add an entry.

 ### Arabic